 When you return to town, take a leisurely stroll through Calistoga’s downtown shops and art galleries.
 For dinner, you may want to enjoy a bite to eat and a flight of locally made beer in the beer garden at Calistoga Inn, Restaurant & Brewery!

-Start the day with a vigorous jog through the quiet Calistoga streets, or drop in for a boxing, boot-camp or spin class at the Calistoga Fit Studio, at its annex located right on Lincoln Avenue.
+Start the day with a vigorous jog through the quiet Calistoga streets, or drop in for boxing, boot-camp, or spin class at the Calistoga Fit Studio, at its annex located right on Lincoln Avenue.

 You can also ride your bikes to Tedeschi Family Winery, a laidback, family-owned winery with an intimate tasting room and outdoor picnic tables, located right in the heart of Calistoga on Grant Street.